Why American Eagle is the last mall brand standing

 A Generation Obsessed With Comfort

 So what does Gen Z want from a fashion brand?
 The answer is important, not just for AEO, but for the rest of the industry, as its spending power is set to increase by 70% by 2025, making its members key to the global economic recovery.
-Jennifer Foyle, AEO’s chief creative officer, says the company’s research points to one clear reality: Today’s young people want comfort, and she means that in every sense of the word.
+Jennifer Foyle, AEO’s chief creative officer and Aerie’s global brand president, says the company’s research points to one clear reality: Today’s young people want comfort, and she means that in every sense of the word.
 “They want their clothes to be soft and comfortable, but they also want marketing campaigns to make them feel comfortable in their own skin,” she says.
 “This is now at the forefront of everything we do.”

 In many ways, the pandemic didn’t create a new desire for comfort; it just deepened a trend that was already in motion.
 Since the 1960s, each new generation has wanted to wear more casual clothing than the one before it, transitioning from suits to jeans to athleisure.
 AEO saw this trend coming about a decade ago with millennial consumers and started focusing on comfort at every level.
 American Eagle’s jeans have so much stretch, they can feel like sweatpants.
 Aerie began as an intimates brand, focused on making the most comfortable bras and undies on the market, but quickly expanded into loungewear, which it found that customers were increasingly wearing out of the home.